B13rg/B13rg.github.io/_drafts/RFC-4838-review.md

 Close reading of RFC-4838: Delay-Tolerant Networking Architecture.
-It's a quick and relativly easy read.
+It's a quick and relatively easy read.
-It summarizes the design decisions that go into designing and implimenting a delay-tolerant network (DTN).
+It summarizes the design decisions that go into designing and implementing a delay-tolerant network (DTN).
 It also has links to many other papers and RFCs which go deeper into some of the ideas presented.
 This document is meant to be my notes from reading it.